It seems there’s nothing we won’t do in the pursuit of beauty.

 - the length and frequency of the needle insertion, hygiene, sterilisation

-Now you can be forgiven for thinking that all you need is a dermaroller and a tube of cream; however, you are in for a big surprise, as this treatment is far more complex, which you can see in the comments in the article microneedling beware.
-You need to first establish the underlying cause of your skin condition and link the appropriate product ingredient if you are to succeed.
+Now you can be forgiven for thinking that all you need is a derma roller and a tube of cream; however, you are in for a big surprise, as this treatment is far more complex, which you can see in the comments in the article microneedling beware.
+First, you need to establish the underlying cause of your skin condition and link the appropriate product ingredient if you are to succeed.

-Since writing the article micro-needling beware, many of my readers reached out to me, asking me to write an article on treatment protocol and what to expect, because, with so much involved, it’s really important that you go fully prepared.
+Since writing the article micro-needling beware, many of my readers reached out to me, asking me to write an article on treatment protocol and what to expect, because, with so much involved, you must go fully prepared.
 So here is everything you need to know before you consider going under the needle:

 Know before you go

-- avoid the use of Accutane in the 6 months prior to beginning your treatment sessions, as it can thin your skin
+- please avoid the use of Accutane in the 6 months before beginning your treatment sessions, as it can thin your skin

 - the device should not be used inside of the orbital rim, such as eyelids, or inside the vermillion border of your lips

-- begin to use gentle hydrating and skin-strengthening formulas such as DNA Complex prior to your treatment, to help make your skin more resilient
+- begin to use gentle hydrating and skin-strengthening formulas such as DNA Complex before your treatment, to help make your skin more resilient

 - introduce internal supplements such as Zinc, Magnesium, and Vitamin C into your daily regime, to strengthen your skin

-- stay out of the sun for at least 4 weeks prior to beginning your treatment sessions – avoid treatment if you have any sunburn
+- stay out of the sun for at least 4 weeks before beginning your treatment sessions – avoid treatment if you have any sunburn

 - discontinue the use of Retin A, Retinols, Vitamin A creams, and other topical medications at least 4 weeks before embarking on your treatment

-- ensure you have not waxed, used any depilatory creams, or electrolysis on any area that you are having treated 2 weeks prior to treatment.
+- ensure you have not waxed, used any depilatory creams, or electrolysis on any area that you are having treated 2 weeks before treatment.
 Any dense hair present in the treatment area should also be removed before you have the treatment

 - avoid any invasive treatments such as IPL, laser, chemical peels, or microdermabrasion.
-They are intensive treatments and should be avoided at least 6 weeks prior to beginning your skin needling sessions
+They are intensive treatments and should be avoided at least 6 weeks before beginning your skin needling sessions

 - avoid blood-thinning medications such as Advil or Ibuprofen during the week leading up to your procedure.
 They interfere with the natural inflammatory process that is critical for the rejuvenation of your skin and may increase the risk of bruising